Hydropower: Ancient history

+India received Roman water mills and baths in the early 4th century AD according to Greek sources.
+Dams, spillways, reservoirs, channels, and water balance would develop in India during the Mauryan, Gupta and Chola empires.

 Another example of the early use of hydropower is seen in hushing, a historic method of mining that uses flood or torrent of water to reveal mineral veins.
 The method was first used at the Dolaucothi Gold Mines in Wales from 75 AD onwards.
 This method was further developed in Spain in mines such as Las Médulas.
 Hushing was also widely used in Britain in the Medieval and later periods to extract lead and tin ores.
 It later evolved into hydraulic mining when used during the California Gold Rush in the 19th century.

 The Islamic Empire spanned a large region, mainly in Asia and Africa, along with other surrounding areas.
 During the Islamic Golden Age and the Arab Agricultural Revolution (8th–13th centuries), hydropower was widely used and developed.
 Early uses of tidal power emerged along with large hydraulic factory complexes.
 A wide range of water-powered industrial mills were used in the region including fulling mills, gristmills, paper mills, hullers, sawmills, ship mills, stamp mills, steel mills, sugar mills, and tide mills.
 By the 11th century, every province throughout the Islamic Empire had these industrial mills in operation, from Al-Andalus and North Africa to the Middle East and Central Asia.
 Muslim engineers also used water turbines while employing gears in watermills and water-raising machines.
 They also pioneered the use of dams as a source of water power, used to provide additional power to watermills and water-raising machines.
+Islamic irrigation techniques including Persian Wheels would be introduced to India, and would be combined with local methods, during the Delhi Sultanate and the Mughal Empire.

 Furthermore, in his book, The Book of Knowledge of Ingenious Mechanical Devices, the Muslim mechanical engineer, Al-Jazari (1136–1206) described designs for 50 devices.
 Many of these devices were water-powered, including clocks, a device to serve wine, and five devices to lift water from rivers or pools, where three of them are animal-powered and one can be powered by animal or water.
 Moreover, they included an endless belt with jugs attached, a cow-powered shadoof (a crane-like irrigation tool), and a reciprocating device with hinged valves.

+19th century

 In the 19th century, French engineer Benoît Fourneyron developed the first hydropower turbine.
 This device was implemented in the commercial plant of Niagara Falls in 1895 and it is still operating.
 In the early 20th century, English engineer William Armstrong built and operated the first private electrical power station which was located in his house in Cragside in Northumberland, England.
 In 1753, the French engineer Bernard Forest de Bélidor published his book, Architecture Hydraulique, which described vertical-axis and horizontal-axis hydraulic machines.